Card

 Summary

-Used at any time of instruction, your students will work together to create a comprehensive list of their understanding of a topic.
+Students can use this strategy at any time of instruction, working together to create a comprehensive list of their understanding of a topic.
 This list can serve as a guide for further study or review.

 Procedure